ayalajair/ayalajair/README.md

 - 👋 Hi, I’m Ayala Jair
 - 👀 I am going to use this place to upload all the projects that I am doing in the different courses
-- 🌱 I’m currently learning html5 css3 and javascript and a i will use this place to upload all the projects
+- 🌱 I’m currently learning backend and a i will use this place to upload all the projects
 - 📫 How to reach me: ayalajair@gmail.com